opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (1) Where monies are sought to be paid into Court pursuant to a judgment or order of the Court, a copy of the judgment or order must be referenced in the draft direction to the Accountant-General for payment in and submitted to the Legal Registry of the Supreme Court for approval.

-(2) Where monies are sought to be paid out of Court pursuant to a judgment or order of the Court, pursuant to the acceptance of a payment into Court made under Order 22 of the Rules of Court or pursuant to Order 57, Rule 11, a copy of the judgment or order, or of the notice in Form 32 of Appendix A to the Rules of Court, or of the written consent attached to the draft direction to the Accountant-General for payment out, must be submitted to the Legal Registry for approval.
+(2) Where monies are sought to be paid out of Court pursuant to a judgment or order of the Court, pursuant to the acceptance of a payment into Court made under Order 22 of the Rules of Court or pursuant to Order 56A, Rule 13 or Order 57, Rule 11, a copy of the judgment or order, or of the notice in Form 32 of Appendix A to the Rules of Court, or of the written consent attached to the draft direction to the Accountant-General for payment out, must be submitted to the Legal Registry for approval.

 (3) Each draft direction for payment into or payment out of Court shall contain amounts in a single currency.
 Where monies in different currencies are to be paid into or out of Court, separate draft directions must be prepared for each currency in which payment is to be made.